Switch-modder/sm64_Only_Up/README.md

+#Only Up in Mario 64, (AKA Only Up 64)
+- This was mainly created in order to do the best in a design project

 # Super Mario 64

 - This repo contains a full decompilation of Super Mario 64 of the following releases: Japan (jp), North America (us), Europe (eu), Shindou (sh) and iQue Player (cn).